-The iconic Cliffs of Moher, Ireland’s most visited natural attraction are only a 30-minute drive away from Into The Burren.
+The Iconic Cliffs of Moher, Ireland’s most visited natural attraction are only a 30-minute drive away from Into The Burren.
 Take the R477, voted one of the most scenic routes on the Wild Atlantic Way, and then the R478 with spectacular views over Doolin.
-You can visit any time of the day that suits - morning, afternoon or evenings for that spectacular sunset.
+You can visit any time of the day that suits you - morning, afternoon or evenings for that spectacular sunset.

 So, a little information on the Cliffs...

-The cliffs stretch for 8km (5 miles) and reach 214m (702 feet) at their highest point.
+The Cliffs stretch for 8km (5 miles) and reach 214m (702 feet) at their highest point.
 You will enjoy amazing views of the Atlantic Ocean, Galway Bay and the Aran Islands.
 In 2011 the sea cliffs were given UNESCO Global Geopark status.

 The Cliffs of Moher were named among the worlds most popular selfie spots - The breathtaking Cliffs have been named in Enjoy Travels round-up of the 25 Most Popular Selfie Spots, with 634,375 Instagram selfies and 5,000,000 TikTok videos taken there.

 The Cliffs of Moher have introduced some new initiatives for 2022 - they plan to have some more Visitor Experience Seasonal Themed Events inside the complex.
 This will add to the enjoyment of your visit.
-They will also introduce the “Lifts of Moher” service to assist people with disabilities or mobility issues access the Cliffs.
+They will also introduce the “Lifts of Moher” service to assist people with disabilities or mobility issues to access the Cliffs.

 Puffins can be seen at their colonies from late April to August, but June and July are the best months to see them as at this time they are busy feeding their single chick.
-These cute little birds stand only about 10 inches high and look a little like penguins, but they're completely different birds.
-Atlantic puffins have multicolored beaks with blue bases and orange and yellow stripes.
+These cute little birds stand only about 250mm (10 inches) high and look a little like penguins, but they're completely different birds.
+Atlantic puffins have multicoloured beaks with blue bases and orange and yellow stripes.